infinity0/i0-backup/README.md

 Example use-cases:

-- you want to put specific parts of a server config under version control, but don't want to blanket-track everything under /etc. see git-meta below to backup/restore metadata like user, group, permissions.
+- you want to put specific parts of a server config under version control, but don't want to blanket-track everything under /etc.
 - you want to store secrets in some secure medium, and temporarily link it to a location where it can be used (e.g. ~) but only when you need it.

+If keeping these files in git, bmount integrates with git-meta (see below) so that you can backup/restore file metadata like user, group, permissions.
+In this case, you should not use git-meta directly but only via bmount - more details in the help (-h) output.

 ## Pre-use

-Depends: python (>= 2.7), linux (>= 2.6.26)
+Depends: python3, sudo, util-linux, git

 ## Use